 The award ceremony took place on 1 June 2023 at the Elbphilharmonie cocert hall in Hamburg.
 It was hosted by Katja Gasser (cultural journalist and literary critic).
 After speeches by Karin Schmidt-Friderichs, President of the Börsenvereins des Deutschen Buchhandels, and Katharina Fegebank, Hamburg’s Second Mayor and Senator for Science, the nominated non-fiction books were presented and Katja Gasser talked to jury spokesperson Jeanne Rubner (Technical University of Munich).

 The German Non-Fiction Prize is presented to the non-fiction book of the year as an annual award of the Stiftung Buchkultur und Leseförderung (Foundation for Book Culture and the Promotion of Reading).
-The award will be presented to outstanding non-fiction written in German that inspires social debate.
+The award is given to outstanding non-fiction in German-language original edition that inspires social debate.
 The German Non-Fiction Prize is endowed with a total of 42,500 euros.
 The winner receives 25,000 euros, the seven nominees 2,500 euros each.

 Publishers could submit two German-language monographs each from their current or planned programme.
 The seven members of the jury have reviewed 244 titles and nominated eight non-fiction books for the award.
 Now they have chosen the German Non-Fiction Book of the Year from this selection.